 Easy Lunch: Prosciutto Arugula Goat Cheese Tartine

-Toast your bread in a toaster OR, if you want to level up the flavor, add a bit of olive oil to a skillet and toast your bread, on both sides, in the skillet.
-You'll want the skillet on medium low heat, and it should only take a minute or two per side.
+Toast your bread slices in a toaster OR, if you want to level up the flavor, add a bit of olive oil and butter to a skillet and toast your bread, on both sides, until golden brown.
+You’ll want the skillet on medium-low heat, and it should only take a minute or two per side.

 What can I use instead of prosciutto?